great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_google_cloud_composer.rst

         context = BaseDataContext(project_config=project_config)

-4. Create a DAG with validations
+4. Create a DAG with Validations

-    Here we will follow the instructions for `Running a Validation using a PythonOperator <https://docs.greatexpectations.io/en/latest/guides/workflows_patterns/deployment_airflow.html#running-a-validation-using-a-pythonoperator>`_.
-Note that we will use the data context instantiated in the previous step in place of reading from the filesystem as in the linked example.
+    Here we will follow the instructions for :ref:`Running a Validation using a PythonOperator <workflows_patterns__deployment_airflow__running-a-validation-using-a-pythonoperator>`.
+Note that we will use the Data Context instantiated in the previous step in place of reading from the filesystem as in the linked example.

 5. Upload your Expectations and DAG

-    Upload your Expectations to your expectation store (as configured in your data context).
-If your expectation store is in your GCS bucket you can use ``gsutil`` to upload the json files - just make sure to keep the same directory structure.
+    Upload your Expectations to your expectation store (as configured in your Data Context).
+If your expectation store is in your GCS bucket you can use ``gsutil`` to upload the JSON files - just make sure to keep the same directory structure.
 Alternatively you can automate using something like Google Cloud Build or Github Actions or your favorite CI tool.

     Upload your DAG files to the cloud bucket ``dags/`` folder assigned to your Composer environment.